00:00-00:05

 The adverse events listed include ‘Serious infections’, ‘Candida infections’, ‘Hypersensitivity’, ‘Crohns disease’, ‘ulcerative colitis’, ‘Malignancy related NMSCs’, and ‘Malignancy excluding NMSCs’ and ISRs.
 For each adverse event, incidence rates are provided for different periods, ranging from ‘PY=5,688’ to ‘PY=2375’.

-Narrator: I saw him two weeks later and clinically his PGA was down to a 1 and his facial plaques had improved.
+Dr. Mark Jackson: I saw him two weeks later and clinically his PGA was down to a 1 and his facial plaques had improved.
 I told him that I felt like his psoriasis was at least 50% better and some of the areas on his face were barely noticeable.
 He agreed.
+I saw him at week 12 and he continued to clear; his body surface area was 1% and his PGA was a one.
+He had a few small 5-to-6 millimeter scaly plaques on his elbows, but that was it.
+His nails had improved, and he had noticed that he was not having as much stiffness in his hands in the morning as he had had in the past.

 Caption: Week-2 Results